Welcome to the North Yorkshire Moors Railway Permanent Way unofficial website.

 In terms of passenger numbers, NYMR is also one of the busiest.
 Operating an intensive timetable for a large part of the year, additionally utilising large locomotives and long trains.
 All of this activity places a great deal of wear and tear on the infrastructure.

 This is where the Pway Department comes in.
 With a mixture of a small full time and broad background volunteer staff.

 North Yorkshire Moors Railway Permanent Way Location.

 The department is based in its own dedicated yard at New Bridge, half a mile from Pickering station.
-The site chose itself, as it is the only location on the entire railway that is suitable to receive and despatch large lorries.
-These deliver track materials and ballast at regular intervals.
+The site chose itself, as it is the only location on the railway that is suitable to receive and dispatch large lorries.
+These deliver track materials and ballast at regularly.
 Locomotives and carriages that are not certified for travelling over the network Esk Valley branch to Grosmont, arrive and depart from the yard similarly.

 Also on site, a large two road covered workshop, one side contains a half- length inspection pit.
 This is used for the maintenance and repair of the various Rail Plant and Rail Wagon fleet.
 The cost for constructing this depot and fitting it out, met by the York Area Group of the NYMR.
 Principally from the proceeds of collecting waste paper, cardboard , glass and aluminium cans.
 This achieved largely before local councils involvement into recycling.

 Opposite the yard, on the other side of the main running line, a compound, used for storing track parts.
 The inventory for this became computerised.
 Thus ensuring that the stock levels of strategic spares, such as fishplates, remains adequately maintained.